videolan/x265/doc/reST/cli.rst

 .. option:: --y4m

-	Parse input stream as YUV4MPEG2 regardless of file extension, primarily intended for use with stdin.
+	Parse input stream as YUV4MPEG2 regardless of file extension, primarily intended for use with stdin (ie: :option:`--input` - :option:`--y4m`).
 This option is implied if the input filename has a ".y4m" extension
-	(ie: :option:`--input` - :option:`--y4m`)

 	**CLI ONLY**